fistdat/MSE19-BDA/README.md

 Dagster orchestrates the transformations and processing within Iceberg, with dbt handling SQL transformations and Trino as the query engine.
 This setup supports ELT (Extract, Load, Transform) workflows and establishes a Data Vault model with historical layers, retaining all source changes for reliable data lineage and analytics.

+For more information, visit the [article](https://medium.com/@oleg.1999.ustimenko/building-an-end-to-end-elt-cdc-data-lakehouse-prototype-with-iceberg-87e0b55ebd29) on Medium.

 ## Getting started

 This guide will help you set up and run the project locally, enabling you to replicate, store, and process streaming data in a Data Vault structure.